NexxtFax/Verus/README.md

 ## Information
 My goal with this project was to create a small usefull mod collection in an easy to use tool for Minecraft Wii U Edition.
 I first started work on this earlier this year and worked on it for like 5 months.
 I had long breaks in between so the whole development time was like 1 - 2 weeks.
-Also most of the mods are also present in EZ-Cheatz V2.
+Also most of the mods are present in EZ-Cheatz V2.
 I may update the tool if I feel like it but do not expect any large updates.

 ## How to Use